gusadolfo123/siigo_api_test/docs/CostCenterApi.md

 > [CostCentersViewModel] getCostCenters()

-Gets a list of Cost Centers.
+Returns a list of cost centers.

 ### Example